 What’s my story?

-I’m the author of the Amazon bestseller, Soul Comfort for Cat Lovers: Coping Wisdom for Heart and Soul After the Loss of a Beloved Feline, and have written about cat care for Amazing Wellness magazine, and have been featured in Modern Cat magazine.
+I’m the author of Soul Comfort for Cat Lovers: Coping Wisdom for Heart and Soul After the Loss of a Beloved Feline, have written about cat care for Amazing Wellness magazine, and have been featured in Modern Cat magazine.

 I’m an animal lover who has been inexplicably obsessed the feline species since age 4.
 I tend to study every good resource I can find on the subject.
 I’m not a cat health professional, but some people might call me an investigative reporter of cat care.
 I question the status quo when it’s not serving us well.

 Why am writing about all this?